CLONED FIRM WARNING

 - Coercion Policy

-BHAM only deals with suppliers of goods and services it believes to be reputable and carries out risk-based due diligence on its suppliers.
+The BH Entities only deal with suppliers of goods and services they believe to be reputable and carry out risk-based due diligence on its suppliers.

-BHAM conducted a risk-based review of its suppliers.
+The BH Entities conducted a risk-based review of their suppliers.
 The main criteria used to evaluate suppliers included the origin of manufacture, the nature of services provided and the location where services are provided from.
-BHAM undertook checks to confirm if they have been named on international watch lists or have negative press associated with their business which may be relevant.
+Where appropriate, the BH Entities undertook checks to confirm if identified suppliers have been named on international watch lists or have negative press associated with their business which may be relevant.
 The suppliers within scope of this review were able to demonstrate knowledge of the Act and their resulting obligations.

-BHAM expects its suppliers to adopt the same standards it meets itself and will not deal with any organisation that it believes may be connected with slavery in any way.
+The BH Entities expect their suppliers to adopt the same standards they meet themselves and will not deal with any organisation that they believe may be connected with slavery in any way.

 Approval Procedure and Publication

 This Statement will be reviewed annually and updated where necessary to reflect changes in circumstances and actual practice.
-This Statement has been reviewed and approved by Board of Partners of BHAM and the Board of Directors of Brevan Howard Asset Management Services Limited.
+This Statement has been reviewed and approved by Board of Partners of BHAM and the Board of Directors of BHAMSL.

 Craig Adams, Board Member,